An AI-native DIY ecosystem that helps you turn household trash into creative projects

 Adults:

-A "digital detox" for people who want to unwind by making something physical.
+For people who want to unwind by making something physical.

 Schools on a Budget: